 Ordinary depreciation of oil and gas production facilities is calculated for each field and field-dedicated transport system using the unit of production method.
 This means that the acquisition cost is depreciated in line with the relationship between volume sold during the period and reserves at the beginning of the period.
 Investments in wells are depreciated in line with the reserves made available by the wells drilled.

-Ordinary depreciation for land-based plants and transport systems as well as for riser platforms used by several fields is calculated on a straight-line basis over the remaining licence period at 31 December.
+Ordinary depreciation for land-based facilities and transport systems as well as for riser platforms used by several fields is calculated on a straight-line basis over the remaining licence period at 31 December.

 Other tangible fixed assets are depreciated on a straight-line basis over their expected economic lifetime.